NLTGCR: A class of Nonlinear Acceleration Procedures based on Conjugate Residuals: Nonlinear Truncated Generalized Conjugate Residual (nlTGCR) algorithm

 A major distinction between this approach and the standard inexact Newton is that the latter exploits approximations to the Jacobian around one point in order to build the next iterate.
 The iterates generated by the iterative process can be viewed as intermediate points but they rely on a Jacobian $J(x_0)$ calculated at the initial approximation $x_0$.
 We will revisit the inexact Newton viewpoint in a later section.

 The idea of the nonlinear version of the truncated GCR method is to exploit the directions that are produced by the TGCR algorithm.
-Note here is that there is a decoupling between the \emph{update} from the current iterate (Lines~(4-5) of GCR/TGCR) to a new one and the \emph{construction of the $p_i$'s} in TGCR (Lines (7a-7f) of TGCR).
+Note that there is a decoupling between the \emph{update} from the current iterate (Lines~(4-5) of GCR/TGCR) to a new one and the \emph{construction of the $p_i$'s} in TGCR (Lines (7a-7f) of TGCR).
 In essence, the first part just builds a new approximation given a new `search' subspace - while the second adds a new direction to this evolving subspace.
 This distinction will help us generalize our approach to cases where the objective function or the Jacobian varies as the iteration proceeds.

 We now derive our general algorithm from which a few variants will follow.
 The algorithm is an extension of the TGCR(m) algorithm discussed above -- with a few needed changes that reflect the nonlinearity of the problem.
 The first change is that any residual is now to be replaced by the negative of $f(x)$ so $r_0$ becomes $r_0 = - f(x_0)$ and Line~6 of GCR/TGCR(m) must be replaced by $r_{j+1} = - f(x_{j+1})$.
-In addition, the matrix $A$ in the products $A r_0 $ and $A p$ invoked in Line~2 and Line~7.a respectively, is the Jacobian of $f$ at the most recent iterate.
+In addition, the matrix $A$ in the products $A r_0 $ and $A p$ invoked in Line~2 and Line~7a respectively, is the Jacobian of $f$ at the most recent iterate.
 The most important change is in Lines~(4-5) of Algorithm \ref{alg:gcr} where according to the above discussion the scalar $\alpha_j$ is to be replaced by the vector $y_j$ that minimized $\| f(x_j) + V_j y \|_2$ over $y$.
 The reason for this was explained above.

 The resulting nlTGCR(m) algorithm is shown in Algorithm~\ref{alg:nltgcr}.
-It requires two function evaluations per step : one in Line 8 and the other in Line~10.
-In the situation when computing the Jacobian is inexpensive, then one can compute $J p$ in Line~10 as a matrix-vector product.
+It requires two function evaluations per step: one in Line 8 and the other in Line~10. {Alternatively, when constructing the Jacobian is inexpensive,} one can compute $J p$ in Line~10 as a matrix-vector product.
 Clearly, the system $[v_{j_m}, v_{j_m +1}, \cdots, v_{j+1}] $ is orthonormal.